gitglob/high_performance_computing/README.md

 There is also collect_batch file that as far as I understand can be used to run the calculations in a loop.

-README file provided from the proffesor explains how to modify the shell script in order to run specific functions with specific settings.
+README file provided by the teachers explains how to modify the shell script in order to run specific functions with specific settings.